-The principal activity of the Company during the financial period was the preparation for an application for quotation of its securities on the Australian Securities Exchange.
+The principal activity of the Company during the start of the financial year was the preparation for quotation of its securities on the Australian Securities Exchange.
+Once listed, the Company focussed on exploration of its projects in Australia and Alaska.